PheelaV/CE152-4/README.md

 ![banner](doc/banner.png)
 # CE152-4
 ## Why?
 This repo is me learning Java.
+I also had to follow an assignment spec, that is why some things seem a bit forced.
 The main package is the assignment package, which is the final parctical test of the year.
 Currently the only one visible, because of the cleanup.

 ## What?